alanng10/View/Docue/Frame/a.md

 IndexA is set not null when the index any present a type able.

-The Index any Array is passed in from Program module.
+The IndexList any is passed in from Program module.